Current Lab Members

 Dennis Zhu

-Dennis carried out his graduate work on Mycobacterium tuberculosis with Prof. Christina Stallings at Washingtion University in St. Louis.
+Dennis conducted his graduate work on Mycobacterium tuberculosis with Prof. Christina Stallings at Washingtion University in St. Louis.
 He characterized the essential and extremely interesting transcription factor CarD, a non-specific DNA binding protein, which regulates transcription initiation by binding RNA polymerase.
-Dennis is now studying how small RNAs encoded within protein-coding sequence are generated and their physiological roles on both a population and a single molecule level.
+Dennis continues to be interested in pathogenic bacteria and is now focused on studying how small RNAs evolve across clinical isolates of E. coli.

 NIH, Building 49, Room 1C-20